 This post may contain affiliate links.
 For more information, please read the full disclosure policy here.

-When I lived in Vancouver, I really wanted to see the Canadian Rockies before I left.
-But after a lot of research, I realised it was going to be the most expensive place to visit on my entire three month trip around North America.
-From transport to accommodation to activities, visiting Jasper and Banff hurts the wallet, there’s no doubt about that.
-However, the Canadian Rockies were spectacular and I know I would have regretted not going.
+When I lived in Vancouver, I wanted to see the Canadian Rockies before leaving.
+But after a lot of research, I realised it would be the most expensive place to visit on my entire three-month trip around North America.
+From transport to accommodation to activities, visiting Jasper and Banff hurts the wallet; there’s no doubt about that.
+However, the Canadian Rockies were spectacular, and I know I would have regretted not going.
 So here are my top tips for travelling solo and (trying) to stick to your budget in the Canadian Rockies.

 10 solo and budget travel tips for exploring the Canadian Rockies